visivo-io/visivo/mkdocs/how_it_works.md

   "cohort_on",
   "x"
 ```
-After small transformations on the output of the query you get this `data.json` which is stored in the target directy next to the query to enable debugging:
+After small transformations on the output of the query you get this `data.json` which is stored in the target directly next to the query to enable debugging:
 ``` json title="project_dir/target/traces/simple_trace/data.json"
 {
 "Useful Widget": {